apache/bookkeeper/site/docs/api/distributedlog-api.md

 Documentation for the DistributedLog API can be found [here](https://distributedlog.incubator.apache.org/docs/latest/user_guide/api/core).

-> At a later date, the DistributeLog API docs will be added here.
+> At a later date, the DistributedLog API docs will be added here.

 <!--